shamasun/SAA-C03/03. AWS Fundamentals/README.md

 ### 4.2 AWS Global Infrastructure
 AWS Regions
-    - Creation of AWS
-    - Full deployment of AWS services
+- AWS' notion of a region
-    - When interacting with a service, you are interacting with that service in a specific region
+- When interacting with a service, you are interacting with the service in a specific region
     - IAM, Route 53 are examples of Global services however
 -  Benefits of Regions
-        - Geographic separation means isolated fault domain
+    - Geographic separation $\implies{}$ isolated fault domain
     - Geopolitical separation.
-If you have data in the EU region, there is certainty that it wont end-up in China for example.
+Data in the EU region?
+Certainty that it wont end-up in China.
-        - Loction control.
+    - Location control.
 Allows tuning your deployment for performance.
-    - have a code (used in clid, code) an name (often iused in colnsole)
+- Code used in CLI and name often used in console
 - Availability Zone
-        - Failure is sometimes localized
+    - Isolated infra within a region $\implies{}$ Failure is localized
-        - isolated infra within a region.
-AZs are connected by high-speed networks.
+    - AZs are connected by high-speed networks.
-        - allows, as a solution architect, to design solutions which distribute components across multiple AZs
-        - can represent one or more data centers
+    - can represent one or more data centers.
+No visibility from AWS.
-        - no visibility from AWS on what an AZ is.
     - VPCs can be crated across AZs.
 - Resilience in AWS services
-        - Globally resilient - IAM, Route 53
+    1. Global resilience - IAM, Route 53
-        - Region resilient - operats separate in each region
+    2. Region resilience - operates separate in each region
-        - AZ resilient -
+    3. AZ resilience

 AWS Edge Locations
+- Content Deliovery Networks.
+Sometimes edge computing.
 - Can't have AWS regions in all places as your customers
-    - Hence Edge locations = Content Deliovery Networks.
-Sometimes edge computing
-    - Useful for Netflix to cache TV shows in remorte locations
-    - Helps with low latency
+- Useful for Netflix to cache TV shows in remote locations.
+Helps with low latency

-regions ajd edge locations commony use together by

 ### 4.3 AWS Default Virtual Private Cloud (VPC)
-Virtual network inside AWS
+- Virtual network inside AWS
-Is with 1 AWS account and 1 Region.
+- Spans 1 AWS account and 1 Region.
-Regionally resilient service
+- Regionally resilient
-Isolated from -
-    - Other VPCs
-    - Public Internet
-    - AWS Public zone
+- Isolated
-Two types of VPC in a region
+- Two types of VPC in a region
+    - Custom VPC
-    - Custom VPC (many can be had in a region)
+        - many can be had in a region
-        - used in most serious AWS deploiyments
+        - because configurable, used in most serious AWS deployments
-        - because configurable basis ones need
         - Private and isolated by default.
-        - have multiple CIDR ranges
+        - can have multiple CIDR ranges
+    - Default VPC
-    - Default VPC (= max of one per region)
+        - max of one per region
         - lot less flexible than custom VPCs
-        - allocated a range of IPs = VPC CIDR
         - VPC CIDR is always = 172.31.0.0/16
         - AZs within a VPC (assuming you want resilience)
             - have subnets (carved out sub-ranges of CIDR IPs).